LadaOndris/hand-recognition/README.md

 ## Usage examples

 The following examples use mostly 'live' option as the source of images.
 You can use the 'dataset' option instead.
-Altough most of the custom dataset is not part of the repository, as its size too big, a few images were included for demonstration purposes.
+Although the custom dataset is not part of the repository, as its size too big, a few images were included for demonstration purposes.

 ### Hand detection

-To detect hands from images captured with SR305 camera, which is the default camera:
+To detect both hands from images captured with SR305 camera (as the default option):
 `python3 detect.py live --num-detections 2`

 <p float="left">